spence998/Tweet-Sentiment-Predictor/README.md

     2) Collating the tweets into one combined dataset

     3) Building of word2vec model.
+Hyperparameters have been optimised later on in the project.

     4-5) Visualisation and analysis of the word2vec model which are used to optimise the model.

-    6) Creation of categories to group each word of the tweets into.
+    6) Creation of categories which will be used to group words based on individual words cosine similarity to each other.
+This is done by using the most frequent words which are not "similar" to each other.

-    7) Creation of final dataset that can be used to make models.

-    8)
+    7) Creation of modelling dataset created by categorising each word to a coresponding category made in code 06 using each words similarity.

+    8) Testing of several models to determine the most predictive model to use.
+The performance of the models is determined using gini in predicting positive and negative sentiments.

+    Two logistic regression models were used, one for predicting positive and one predicting negative sentiments.
+These models were chosen due to their relatively high gini and low overfitting to the training data compared to the test data.

+    9a-b) Optimising of hyperparameters for decision tree and random forest models using a grid search.

+    10a-c) Testing the model using a dataset downloaded from kaggle.
+The probability  on both the positive and negative are used in conjunction with a set of score rules to predict the outcome of the model.